cyanbluezyx/GitTest/readme.txt

-this is a test for Git
+this is a test for Git.
+I have updated this file.